Omalotheca norvegica

-Gnaphalium norvegicum is similar to Gnaphalium sylvaticum, heath cudweed.
+Omalotheca norvegica is similar to Omalotheca sylvatica, heath cudweed.
 However, it is 8 to 30 cm tall, the leaves are 3 veined, and all roughly equal in length.
 The leaves are also wooly/hairy on both sides.

-It is a rare plant found in central Scotland and in the northern highlands, found on acidic mountain rocks.
+In Great Britain, it is a rare plant found in central Scotland and in the northern highlands, found on acidic mountain rocks.
 It flowers July to August.